Poojasri1726/chatbot/README.md

 python-dotenv

-openai or google-generativeai (based on the version used)
+Geminiai or google-generativeai (based on the version used)

 All dependencies are listed in requirements.txt.